 [END BOX 1.1, FIGURE 1 HERE]

 Box.1.1, Figure 1 (adapted from Mach et al., 2017) shows the idealized step-by-step process by which IPCC authors assess scientific understanding and uncertainties.
-It starts with the evaluation of the available evidence and agreement (Steps 1–2).
+It starts with the evaluation of the available evidence and agreement (steps 1–2).
 The following summary terms are used to describe the available evidence: limited, medium, or robust; and the degree of agreement: low, medium, or high.
 Generally, evidence is most robust when there are multiple, consistent, independent lines of high-quality evidence.

 If the author team concludes that there is sufficient evidence and agreement, the level of confidence can be evaluated.
-In this step, assessments of evidence and agreement are combined into a single metric (Steps 3–5).
+In this step, assessments of evidence and agreement are combined into a single metric (steps 3–5).
 The assessed level of confidence is expressed using five qualifiers: very low, low, medium, high, and very high.
 Step 4 depicts how summary statements for evidence and agreement relate to confidence levels.
 For a given evidence and agreement statement, different confidence levels can be assigned depending on the context, but increasing levels of evidence and degrees of agreement correlate with increasing confidence.
 When confidence in a finding is assessed to be low, this does not necessarily mean that confidence in its opposite is high, and vice versa.
 Similarly, low confidence does not imply distrust in the finding; instead, it means that the statement is the best conclusion based on currently available knowledge.
 Further research and methodological progress may change the level of confidence in any finding in future assessments.

-If the expert judgement of the author team concludes that there is sufficient confidence and quantitative/probabilistic evidence, assessment conclusions can be expressed with likelihood statements (Box.1.1, Figure 1, Steps 5–6).
-Unless otherwise indicated, likelihood statements are related to findings for which the authors’ assessment of confidence is ‘high’ or ‘very high’.
+If the expert judgement of the author team concludes that there is sufficient confidence and quantitative/probabilistic evidence, assessment conclusions can be expressed with likelihood statements (steps 5–6).
+Unless otherwise indicated, likelihood statements are related to findings for which the authors’ assessment of confidence is high or very high.
 Terms used to indicate the assessed likelihood of an outcome include: virtually certain: 99–100% probability, very likely: 90–100%, likely: 66–100%, about as likely as not: 33–66%, unlikely: 0–33%, very unlikely: 0–10%, exceptionally unlikely: 0–1%.
 Additional terms (extremely likely: 95–100%, more likely than not >50–100%, and extremely unlikely 0–5%) may also be used when appropriate.

 Likelihood can indicate probabilities for single events or broader outcomes.
 The probabilistic information may build from statistical or modelling analyses, other quantitative analyses, or expert elicitation.
-The framework encourages authors, where appropriate, to present probability more precisely than can be done with the likelihood scale, for example with complete probability distributions or percentile ranges, including quantification of tails of distributions important for risk management (Mach et al., 2017; see also Sections 1.2.2 and 1.4.4).
+The framework encourages authors, where appropriate, to present probability more precisely than can be done with the likelihood scale, for example with complete probability distributions or percentile ranges, including quantification of tails of distributions, which are important for risk management (Sections 1.2.2 and 1.4.4; Mach et al., 2017).
 In some instances, multiple combinations of confidence and likelihood are possible to characterize key findings.
 For example, a very likely statement might be made with high confidence, whereas a likely statement might be made with very high confidence.
 In these instances, the author teams consider which statement will convey the most balanced information to the reader.